ryankazokas/ryankazokas.github.io/about.md

 For my education, I obtained my bachelors degree from the Pennsylvania State University in Information Sciences and Technology.
 I have also received a Master's of Software Engineering from the Pennsylvania State University in the Summer of 2016.

-I have a wife and a daughter.
-Expecting a son in december 2016, I am more than thrilled to be part of all of their lives.
+I have a wife(Sam), daughter(Auden), and a new born son(Cooper) as of December 2016.
+I am more than thrilled to be part of all of their lives.
 They are the most important things in my life and always will be.(Software is a close second!)